The Human Rights Institute 1L Advocates Program

 How to Apply

 Participation is by competitive application in the summer before 1L begins.
-Applications for the 2024/2025 academic year will open in June 2024.
+Applications for the 2024/2025 academic year are open until 28 June 2025 and be found here.

 FAQs